owenthereal/message_queue/README.md

 # MessageQueue

 A common interface to multiple message queues libraries.
+Think of it as the ORM to message queues.

 ## Installation